 Eligible applicants are nonprofit organizations that provide nationwide or statewide programs that primarily serve veterans or low-income individuals.
 Nonprofit organizations are limited to those described in section 501(c)(3) or 501(c)(19) of the Internal Revenue Code of 1986.

 Funds may be used to provide the following activities:

 HUD's Office of Rural Housing and Economic Development (ORHED) administers the VHRMP.
 For more information about the VHRMP, contact ORHED at 1-877-787-2526 or 202-708-2290.
 Persons with hearing or speech impairments may access this number via TTY by calling the Federal Relay Service at 1-800-877-8339.

 St. Bernard Project (SBP) received a VHRMP grant award in the amount of $1,000,000.
-SBP is located in New Orleans, Louisiana.
-SBP has grown into a nationally recognized leader in disaster resilience and recovery and has rebuilt more than 1,000 homes for low-to-moderate income families and veterans.
-SBP will use the grant award to rebuild, repair, and/or modification of 54 homes for veterans in Louisiana (New Orleans and Baton Rouge), Texas (Houston and Brazoria County), Puerto Rico, Florida (Panama City), South Carolina (Columbia), New York, and New Jersey (Monmouth and Ocean County).
+The organization's match for this project was $500,000 with an additional $500,000 leveraged.
+SBP, based in New Orleans, Louisiana, has grown into a nationally recognized leader in disaster recovery and has rebuilt over 2,200 homes for low-to-moderate income families and veterans.
+SBP will use the grant award to rebuild, repair, and/or modify 22 homes for veterans in Louisiana (New Orleans), Texas (Houston and Brazoria County), Puerto Rico, Florida (Panama City), and the coasts of New York and New Jersey.

 2645 Toulouse Street